full-of-foo/LibrumCI/librum-ci-fe/README.md

 ⋅⋅⋅⋅⋅⋅⋅⋅home.spec.js * home specs (for entry, component, and controller)
 ```

-# Getting Started

-## Running the App
-Gulp is used to build and launch the development environment.
-After you have installed all dependencies, you may run the app.
-Running `gulp` will bundle the app with `webpack`, launch a development server, and watch all files.
-The port will be displayed in the terminal.

 ### Gulp Tasks
 Here's a list of available tasks:
 * `webpack`